Economic History Research and Pedagogy Projects at QUCEH

 What can prison inmates tell us about Ireland in the nineteenth century?

-This project, funded by the Economic History Association, the University of Edinburgh and the Economic History Society, is being conducted by Matthias Blum, Chris Colvin, Eoin McLaughlin and others.
+This project, funded by small grants from the Economic History Association, the University of Edinburgh and the Economic History Society, makes use of prison records to answer important questions in Irish social history and anthropometrics.

-This project, funded by the Economic History Association, the University of Edinburgh and the Economic History Society, is being conducted by Matthias Blum, Chris Colvin, Eoin McLaughlin and others.
+This project, funded by small grants from the Economic History Association, the University of Edinburgh and the Economic History Society, makes use of prison records to answer important questions in Irish social history and anthropometrics.

 Corporate ownership and control in nineteenth-century Britain